An Electric Fence for Slugs 'n Snails

 Time for the Big Guns

 I couldn't let it go.
 A Planty Garden should be fun for everyone.
 So, I went to a company that specialized in inventing new products.
-I asked them to make something that would keep the snails out of the veggie planters once and for all.
+I asked them to make something that would keep the snails out of the veggie raised bed once and for all.

 It was hilarious.
 Smart designers and techies who usually make coffee machines and digital stuff, were now working on a solution for our Planty Gardening community.
 How cool is that?
 They thought it was super fun too.